sfudeus/isg_exporter/README.md

 `isg_exporter` is written in go and provided as a single binary.

-`isg_exporter` will listen on a freely defineable port and emit data in prometheus format which is periodically fetched from your ISG by scraping the web interface.
+`isg_exporter` will listen on a freely defineable port and emit data in prometheus format at `/metrics` which is periodically fetched from your ISG by scraping the web interface.
 Acccess credentials can be configured as either cli parameters or environment parameters.

 ## Usage